Ensono/amido.github.io/docs/code_of_conduct.md

 If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.

-### Expected Behavior
+### Expected Behaviour

-The following behaviors are expected and requested of all community members:
+The following behaviours are expected and requested of all community members:

 * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 * Exercise consideration and respect in your speech and actions.
 * Attempt collaboration before conflict.
-* Refrain from demeaning, discriminatory, or harassing behavior and speech.
+* Refrain from demeaning, discriminatory, or harassing behaviour and speech.
 * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

-### Unacceptable Behavior
+### Unacceptable Behaviour

-The following behaviors are considered harassment and are unacceptable within our community:
+The following behaviours are considered harassment and are unacceptable within our community:

 * Violence, threats of violence or violent language directed against another person.
 * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.